Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data

-For personalization, we use the conditional mutual information between responses $y$ and user-specific contexts $c$ given prompts $x$ to learn an optimal user-conditioned policy $\pi_\theta(y|x,c)$.
-For example, for a user's query $x$ = \emph{Explain random variables}, there could be two different users: $c$ = \emph{I have a math PhD}, and $c'$ = \emph{I am in 7th grade and just learned about probability}.
-The goal of personalization is not only to respond to the query $x$ but also to tailor the response to the user-specific details captured in $c$ or $c'$.
-This changes the mutual information objective in Eq.
-(6) to the conditional mutual information objective as follows:
+We use the mutual information between responses $y$ and user contexts $c$ conditioned on the prompts $x$ to learn an optimal user-conditioned policy $\pi_\theta(y|x,c)$.
+For example, given a user's query $x$ = \emph{``Explain random variables''}, there could be two different user contexts. $c$ = \emph{``I have a math PhD''}, and $c'$ = \emph{``I am in 7th grade and just learned about probability''}.
+The goal of personalization is not only to respond to the prompt $x$, but also to address the user-specific information captured in $c$.
+This changes the mutual information in Eq.
+(8) to the following conditional objective:

 {